 Some standards owned by Fogler Library can be searched by the title or standard number in URSUS, our catalog.
 However, we do have some standards that are not cataloged, so please contact me if you cannot find a specific standard.

 If we don't have access to the standard you need, our Interlibrary Loan Department works with other libraries to obtain materials we can't access directly.
 The ILLiad system includes a form for requesting standards.
 It is important to provide as much information about the standard as you can identify, including the title, the number, the year of adoption and the publishing organization.

-If Interlibrary Loan is unable to obtain the standard you need, talk to your faculty member and ask them to place an order request to Nancy Lewis.
+If Interlibrary Loan is unable to obtain the standard you need, talk to your faculty member and ask them to place an order request to Heather Perrone.
 Because of the high cost of acquiring technical standards, and the strict copyright and licensing restrictions, Fogler will only order them at the request of faculty members.